 Finally, I take a look at the lunar calendar as I sometimes try to time my visit with the full moon.
 I use The Photographer’s Ephemeris to get moonrise, moonset, sunrise and sunset times for any place on earth, any day of any year and visually show me the location of both sun and moon at any time.
 I have an app on my Android phone, SunSurveyor, which is a great planning tool and even more useful on-site with its augmented reality feature that lets me see in real time where the sun and moon will be while I’m on location.
 (There is an iOS version as well.)
 It shows me the locations of the sun and moon at any time, and the times of the golden and blue hours.

 Climate & Weather

 The weather I’ll encounter at my destination will influence clothing choices and my packing list.
 I use Wikipedia to find typical weather conditions for most locations.
 If there is no entry in Wikipedia, I consult the U.S. Climate Data website.
 It’s not much to look at, but it has useful information.
 As you get closer to your arrival don’t overlook forecasts from local televisions stations, many of which have smartphone apps you can download.
 In my experience, local forecasters have a better sense of the nuances of local weather, while NOAA or the Weather Channel paint with broader strokes.

 Finding information is one challenge, organizing it so it’s actually useful is another task altogether.
-All three of the apps I use sync between my laptop, iPad, and smartphone (I have an Android and iPhone–don’t ask), and I can access them from the web if needed.
+All three of the apps I use sync between my laptop, iPad, and Android smartphone and I can access them from the web if needed.
 On location I can access the info on my smartphone or iPad.

 Creating Shot Lists